IkedaLab-Daniel/study-notes-vault/node/notes.md

 * Prisma auto-updates relations when running `npx prisma format`.

 This schema models a real-world changelog app by reflecting design → database structure.

+## Prisma Migrations

+* **Purpose of Migrations**

+  * Teach the relational database about the schema so it can create tables.
+  * Handle schema changes (breaking changes) by moving existing data into the new structure (hence "migration").

+* **Challenges**

+  * Required for relational databases, not for NoSQL.
+  * Common source of downtime and issues in production.
+  * Prisma simplifies migrations significantly.

+* **Prisma Client**

+  * ORM / SDK used inside code to talk to the database.
+  * Generated automatically after each migration based on the schema.
+  * Different schemas → different clients.

+* **Setup Steps**

+  1. Ensure `.env` has `DATABASE_URL` pointing to your Postgres instance.
+  2. Install Prisma Client.
+  3. Run initial migration:

+     ```bash
+     npx prisma migrate dev --name init
+     ```
+  4. Migration creates:

+     * A `migrations/` folder with timestamped SQL files.
+     * Updated Prisma Client generated from your schema.

+* **Key Benefit**

+  * Prisma auto-generates the SQL migration scripts you’d otherwise have to write manually.